Karan-Palan/musicblocks-v4/modules/masonry/docs/tech-spec/TechSpec.md

     - `handleBrickMove()`: A function to handle moving a brick in the workspace.
     - `handleBrickResize()`: A function to handle resizing a brick in the workspace.
     - `handleBrickRotate()`: A function to handle rotating a brick in the workspace.

 ### Models

-Certainly!
-Below, I'll expand on the properties and functionalities of the `Brick` model to include bounding boxes (b-boxes) and related methods:

-### Models